cfpb/design-system/docs/templates/1-landing-pages.md

   clear next steps and calls to actions so they can quickly decide what content is relevant to them and where they should go next.

   * This page should be written and organized in a way that aids the user in skimming and quickly navigating to lower-level pages.

   * Page titles are sentence case and use the word “and” instead of “&”.
-(Note that navigation labels follows a different style.)
+(Note that navigation labels follow a different style.)

   * Email signup component should only be used on campaign landing pages.
 This component is not used on Landing pages.